tsgrissom/dotfiles-macos/README.md

-# Dotfiles
+# dotfiles

-This is my personal collection of dotfiles which are sharable with the public.
-Included dotfiles include: `.zshrc`, `.tmux.conf`, nvim's `init.lua`, and more.
+This is my public collection of personal dotfiles, including files configuring oh-my-zsh, tmux, neovim, and more.